 On moving day, you’ll have to figure out the logistics of emptying your fridge and freezer and getting them into the new ones before your perishables are ruined.

-Costs for moving an entire home full of furniture, appliances, and household items can end up totalling $1,000 or more.
+Costs for moving an entire home full of furniture, appliances, and household items can end up totaling over $1,000.
 If you’re moving to a home that’s being renovated you may also have to factor in the cost of storage and short-term accommodation for your family.

 5. Designer’s choice